 Unlike a student's chosen major, which offers depth of knowledge in a single focused field, a liberal studies education provides breadth of scholarship across many different areas of study.
 At DePaul, faculty from virtually every department, interdisciplinary program, and college help to teach the courses that meet liberal studies requirements.
 This wide spectrum of participation on the part of students and faculty alike contributes to a strong sense of intellectual community at DePaul, and a shared commitment to its mission and values.

 The Liberal Studies Program (LSP) is divided into two primary components.
 The first is termed the Common Core, and consists of a series of classes typically taken sequentially by students as they progress towards their degree.
-The second component of the LSP is made up of courses in six distinct Learning Domains: 1) Arts and Literature 2) Philosophical Inquiry; 3) Religious Dimensions; 4) Scientific Inquiry; 5) Social, Cultural, and Behavioral Inquiry; and 6) Understanding the Past.
+The second component of the LSP is made up of courses in six distinct Learning Domains: 1) Arts and Literature; 2) Historical Inquiry; 3) Philosophical Inquiry; 4) Religious Dimensions; 5) Scientific Inquiry; and 6) Social, Cultural, and Behavioral Inquiry.

 Core requirements begin when incoming students in autumn take a Chicago Quarter (CQ) course.
 From over a hundred different topic offerings, a single class is selected that is either Discover Chicago, which includes an intensive immersion week experience prior to the start of fall classes, or Explore Chicago, which meets during the regular fall term.
 Regardless of type, CQ instructors use both traditional and experiential pedagogies to teach students not only relevant course content, but also information about the city's people, communities, institutions, and system of public transportation.
 All CQ classes further include a co-curricular component called the Common Hour, which is designed to facilitate students' transition to the college experience, and give them initial exposure to DePaul's distinctive mission.